OpenDSA/OpenDSA/RST/en/SearchStruct/SkipList.rst

 In contrast, the skip list's performance does not depend on the order in which values are inserted into the list.
-In a sense, the data are "randomization" automatically as part of the skip list probabilistic behavior as the depths of the nodes are being selected.
+In a sense, the data are "randomized" automatically as part of the skip list's probabilistic behavior when the depths of the nodes are selected.
 As the number of nodes in the skip list increases, the probability of encountering the worst case decreases geometrically.